-- ✓ Students arriving before 7:40 a.m. for a before-school event or service or detention, etc., may not attend BSC if they are not enrolled in BSC.
-This includes siblings of students participating in events before school. - ✓ The BSC program does not offer breakfast nor is there a designated supervised area for children to eat breakfast. - ✓ The BSC does not have structured activities scheduled for the students. - ✓ Students may not use any electronic device, including cell phones/smart watches, which are prohibited. - ✓ After numerous penalty fees (as determined by the Director of Community Advancement), the child will be enrolled in the BSC program. - ✓ Parents should not allow their children to exit the car and enter the building unsupervised.
-For safety and security purposes and to ensure the child follows guidelines, it is imperative for parents to follow these provisions.
+- ✓ Students arriving before 7:40 a.m. for a before school event or service or detention, etc., may not attend BSC if they are not enrolled in BSC.
+This includes siblings of students participating in events before school. - ✓ The BSC program does not offer breakfast nor is there a designated supervised area for children to eat breakfast. - ✓ The BSC does not have structured activities scheduled for the students. - ✓ After numerous penalty fees (as determined by the Director of Community Advancement), the child will be enrolled in the BSC program. - ✓ Parents should not allow their children to exit the car and enter the building.